|Asphalt Loading Terminal|

 |720′ loading platform, tracking gangways and pivoting safety cage, vapor fans & many other terminal safety features.|

 Retrofitting new equipment in an industrial facility can be challenging, especially with pipes, pipe bridges, and many other obstacles.
 SafeRack, leading the industry in innovation, manufactured a complex 12-spot double-sided railcar access platform at one of HollyFrontier’s US Asphalt facilities.
 The design/engineering phase was kicked off with a 3D laser site scan that plotted the entire facility, eliminating user error and ensuring the new equipment would be successfully implemented.
 With precise digital dimensions imported directly into our engineering software, weeks were shaved off the design phase and approval process.
-With accuracy never before seen in this industry, the 3D scanning software was able to completely remove any burden to the customer’s engineering and operations team.
+With accuracy never before seen in this industry, the 3D scanning software completely removed any burden to the customer’s engineering and operations team.
 This specific 720’ long complex platform system included secondary bump-outs at each offloading spot, tracking gangways, pivoting safety cages, and strategically placed fans to mitigate hazardous vapors along with many other terminal and safety features.

 3D Laser Scene Scanning